-After six years of being groomed by Blackstone for a return to the public market, Hilton went public again in December 2013 and raised $2.35 billion, making it the second-largest IPO of 2013. ( Plains GP Holdings raised $2.8 billion.)
-The company will use the proceeds to pay down debt.
+After six years of being groomed by Blackstone for a return to the public market, Hilton went public again in December 2013 and raised $2.35 billion.
+The company used the proceeds to pay down debt.

 At the other end of the scale, the company's Conrad chain offers luxury services and distinctive locations, while its Waldorf-Astoria Collection is a prestigious collection of hotels inspired by the New York landmark.
 The company's Hilton Grand Vacations subsidiary operates about 50 time-share vacation resorts, with a concentration located in Florida.

 Sales and Marketing

 Hilton relies on traditional advertising and promotions along with a variety of direct marketing techniques such as email and postal mailings to drum up business.
 A fair amount of the company’s hotel rooms get booked through internet travel intermediaries.
 Hilton pays commissions and transaction fees for sales of rooms through such services.
 The company also has a robust customer loyalty program it uses to try to generate return business.

 Hilton has maintained steady revenue growth for the past five years.
 In fiscal 2014, revenue increased by 8% compared to fiscal 2013 to $10.5 billion.
 The company experienced increased revenue across all segments and regions, along with occupancy and rate increases in all regions except the Middle East and Africa.

 The company’s net income has been growing consistently over the past five fiscal years.
 Its net income was $673 million in fiscal 2014, an increase of $258 million, or 62% compared to the prior fiscal period.
 The increased net income was the result of increased total revenue combined with decreased operating expenses.